danjohnson3141/Jekyll-Test/PATCH-&#47;groups&#47;:group_id.md

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Updates

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters